-Angel Falls in Venezuela is one of those bucket list places that sadly, most people will never get to visit.
+Angel Falls in Venezuela is one of those bucket lists places that sadly, most people will never get to visit.
 Venezuela is one of the most dangerous countries in the world, and it is not recommended to travel there at the moment.
-I was lucky to visit in 2016 and was wowed by the incredible nature in Canaima National Park, where you will find Angel Falls, the highest uninterrupted waterfall in the world.
+I was lucky to visit in 2016 and was wowed by the incredible nature of Canaima National Park, where you will find Angel Falls, the highest uninterrupted waterfall in the world.

-Getting to Angel Falls is only possible with an organized tour, as it involves a flight to Canaima National Park, then a journey in a motorized canoe along the river.
+Getting to Angel Falls is only possible with an organized tour, as it involves a flight to Canaima National Park, and then a journey in a motorized canoe along the river.
 We finally caught our first glimpse of Angel Falls, tumbling down one of the tepuy flat-topped mountains, as we made our way along the river to our camp.
 Across the river, Angel Falls towered over us, still mesmerizing even in the dry season.
 We spent the night here, then hiked the last hour to Angel Falls the following morning, where we bathed in a pool close to the base of the falls.
 Swimming in Angel Falls is certainly a bucket list moment I will never forget!

 Cruising on the Amazon river

 Taking a cruise down the Amazon River is one of the best things to do in South America for those interested in wildlife and nature.
 As the world’s largest tropical rainforest, the Amazon is famous for its biodiversity of plants and wildlife.
 Spreading across 9 countries in South America, there are many options for experiencing the Amazon.
-Ecuador is a great choice given its eco-friendly lodges and affordable cruises down the Amazon river.
+Ecuador is a great choice given its eco-friendly lodges and affordable cruises down the Amazon River.

 As one of the most bio-diverse places on the planet, taking a river cruise through the Ecuador Amazon is a great way to see the incredible flora, fauna, and wildlife.
 During my cruise down the river, we spotted 6 species of monkeys, anacondas, crocodiles, river dolphins, macaws, toucans, and sloths!
-Cruising down the Amazon river is an experience I’ll never forget and should be on everyone’s South America Bucket List.
+Cruising down the Amazon River is an experience I’ll never forget and should be on everyone’s South America Bucket List.